melaniehall/freedom_registry/README.md

   <strong> by keyword "keyword"</strong><br/>
   Returns a list of all the organizations that match keyword input.

+  <strong>list all </strong><br/>
+  Returns a list of all the organizations in the Freedom Registry 2.0 (paginated for easy searching): list includes id#, name, and location.

   <strong>To see more information </strong>on an organization listed, a user can enter the id number of the organization:
   > view 312 <br/>